femiliani/femiliani.github.io/_posts/2022-04-08-CloningForAll_1_Gibson.md

 When to avoid Gibson Assembly
 ------
 Gibson requires PCR to add homology to either the insert, vector, or both.
-If you are limited to a region that is very repetitive or GC rich and can't produce clean PCR products it will hurt efficiency (but it can still work if you are desperate).
-Additionally, and this took a lot of pain to learn, Gibson fails when the pieces you are trying to put in are very similar to each other.
+If you are limited to a region that is very repetitive or GC rich and can't produce clean PCR products it will hurt efficiency (but it can still work).
+Additionally, and this took a lot of pain to learn, Gibson fails when the pieces you are trying to assemble are very similar to each other.
 For example many CRISPR-screens are now using dual sgRNAs, these are usually created by having two U6 promoter + sgRNA + scaffold, even if you PCR on unique 20-30mers on the end of these U6-guide blocks the sequence inbetween is similar and efficiency takes a massive hit.
-To assemble these kinds of plasmids I recommend Golden Gate (which will be next weeks topic).
+To assemble these kinds of plasmids I recommend Golden Gate (which will be next week's topic).

 Planning your cloning
 ------